-Audiences have latched on not just to the spectacle and surface pleasures of drag, but also its values of inclusion, acceptance and self-expression.
-As the nation’s most visible gayborhood, West Hollywood has been one of the centers of drag culture for decades, and is a prime destination for both casual observers and die-hard fans of the drag phenomenon.
+As the nation’s most visible gayborhood, West Hollywood has been one of the centers of drag culture for decades and is a prime destination for both casual observers and die-hard fans of the art form.

-Stretching as far back as the 1930’s, West Hollywood has been a haven for LGBT people of all stripes, largely owing to its early unincorporated status and (therefore) existence outside of the LAPD’s jurisdiction.
-The city drew a diverse mix of individuals from all walks of life, and functioned as a center of social progress and counterculture.
-It was out of this unique cultural landscape that some of the most legendary LGBT establishments emerged and flourished, from Jane Jones’ Little Club to Tess’ Cafe International.
+Stretching as far back as the 1930s, West Hollywood has been a haven for LGBTQ people of all stripes, largely owing to its early unincorporated status and therefore existence outside of the LAPD’s jurisdiction.
+The city drew a diverse mix of individuals from all walks of life and functioned as a center of social progress and counterculture.
+It was out of this unique cultural landscape that some of the most legendary LGBTQ establishments emerged and flourished, from Jane Jones’ Little Club to Tess’ Cafe Internationale.

 Before RuPaul’s Drag Race, drag shows in West Hollywood were more niche attractions, catering to a familiar clientele.
 Now, they’re one of the main attractions for the city’s vibrant and expansive mix of visitors and locals.
-For drag fans that have only been able to see their favorite queens on-screen and online, West Hollywood is a chance to experience them in real life.
-Venues like Micky’s, the Abbey, Hamburger Mary’s and more make WeHo a sort of drag Disneyland, where you can see the spectacle and shade come to life right before your eyes.
+For drag fans that have only been able to see their favorite queens on-screen and online, West Hollywood is a chance to experience the spectacle and shade right before your eyes.

-Beyond the main attraction of drag performances, West Hollywood offers an assortment of amusing and unexpected drag-infused experiences.
-Both Hamburger Mary’s and the Abbey host weekly drag brunches, at which guests can take in their avocado toast and champagne with a side of performances by the most fabulous local queens.
-For the littlest drag fans, the West Hollywood Library hosts a Drag Queen Story Hour, in which queens read age-appropriate, progressive books to children.
+Beyond the main attraction of drag shows, West Hollywood also offers an assortment of amusing and unexpected drag-infused experiences.
+Both Hamburger Mary’s and the Abbey host weekly drag brunches, at which guests can enjoy their avocado toast and champagne with performances by the most fabulous local queens.
+For the littlest drag fans, the West Hollywood Library hosts a Drag Queen Story Hour, during which queens read age-appropriate, progressive picture books to children.
 And we’d be remiss not to mention Hamburger Mary’s legendary Drag Queen Bingo, a hysterical weekly bingo night, the proceeds of which benefit local and national charities.

-Drag is just one example of WeHo’s presence at the forefront of cultural progress, and is representative of the city’s adventurous, inclusive nature.
-To dive further into WeHo’s world of drag, check out the local happenings in the links below!
+Drag is just one example of West Hollywood’s presence at the forefront of cultural progress and is representative of the city’s adventurous, inclusive nature.
+To dive further into West Hollywood’s world of drag, check out the local happenings in the links below.